arnoldt100/anansi/documentation/source/Classes/MDNullSimulationVisitor.cpp.rst

-.. _MDProcessCmdLineVisitor source target:
+.. _MDNullSimulationVisitor source target:

 .. default-domain:: cpp

 .. namespace:: ANANSI

 #####################################
-MDProcessCmdLineVisitor Documentation
+MDNullSimulationVisitor Documentation
 #####################################

-The responsibility of this class is to visit a AnansiMolecularDynamics simulation object and invoke the appropriate simulation object methods that will process the command line option of the main program.
+The responsibility of this class is to visit a AnansiMolecularDynamics simulation object and invoke the appropriate simulation object methods that will process null tasks of the main program.

 ======================
 Interface Header Files